NastyDevs/Text-to-Image-Synthesis/README.md

 This implementation currently only support running with GPUs.

+You can use `pip install -r requirements.txt` to minimize the time required to get code in this repository running.

 ## Implementation details

 This implementation follows the Generative Adversarial Text-to-Image Synthesis paper [1], however it works more on training stablization and preventing mode collapses by implementing: